 Do you ever feel envy or jealousy in motherhood?

 When I said “thou shalt not covet another mom’s life,” I didn’t necessarily mean that you are not to feel jealousy or envy ever.
 I have felt jealousy and envy countless times, especially “mom envy,” when someone enjoys a close relationship with her own mother.

-And since I don’t claim to have found the cure or think I’ve reached any level of perfection or enlightenment where I won’t ever feel jealous or envious, what I’m proposing is that we know the difference between jealousy and envy, identify exactly where we are feeling envy and where we are feeling jealousy, and to use tools to manage and deal with these emotions in a healthy way.
+And since I don’t claim to have found the cure or think I’ve reached any level of perfection or enlightenment where I won’t ever feel jealous or envious, what I’m proposing is that we know the difference between jealousy and envy.
+To identify exactly where we are feeling envy and where we are feeling jealousy and use tools to manage and deal with these emotions in a healthy way.

 Coveting is considered a sin by many, but we are not punished FOR our sins, but BY them.
 Because jealousy and envy are raw human emotions and common in motherhood, making jealousy and envy be a wrong sensation that we are not allowed to feel, is going to result in a catastrophe.

 Because jealousy is fearing that someone else is going to take something that we hold dear to us, as moms we feel jealous of the relationships and friendships we value, the attention we get, and the reputation or position we uphold as it relates to something or someone.

 If you feel bothered that Jenny posted pictures hanging out with another friend and didn’t invite you, you’re feeling jealous.

 If you are worried about your love interest acting affectionately with another female, you’re feeling jealous.

 If you are hurt that Carla posted a lovely comment on Jacqueline’s picture on Facebook but didn’t even “like” yours, you’re feeling jealous.